Assisted Living

 Senior Apartment

 Age restricted, multi-unit housing for older adults who are able to care for themselves.
-Usually no additional services such as meals or transportation are provided.
+Usually, no additional services such as meals or transportation are provided.
 Similar to independent living.

 Skilled Nursing Facility